Boys Like You (Who Is Fancy song)

-"Boys Like You" is a song by American singer Who Is Fancy, featuring singer-songwriter Meghan Trainor and singer Ariana Grande.
+"Boys Like You" is a song by American singer Who Is Fancy, featuring singer-songwriter Meghan Trainor and singer-songwriter Ariana Grande.
 Fancy co-wrote it with J.R.
 Rotem, Jason Gantt, and Bob DiPiero, while the former of the three handled production.
 Republic Records released the song for digital download and streaming as a single on November 23, 2015.
 The doo-wop and pop song has a beachy vibe and lyrics about Who Is Fancy, Trainor and Grande attempting to court the men they desire.

 "Boys Like You" received mixed to positive reviews from music critics, some of whom appreciated its summer vibe while others pegged it as one of the less impressive offerings of Grande's catalog.
 The song charted at number 18 on the US Bubbling Under Hot 100 Singles chart and number 26 on the New Zealand Singles Chart, attaining a gold certification in the latter country.
 The animated music video for it was released a day prior to the single release, featuring the trio in animation.
 Who Is Fancy, Trainor, and Grande performed "Boys Like You" on Dancing with the Stars (2015).